harekamk/Portfolio_Updated/README.md

-# 🚀 Harekam Kaur — Developer Portfolio
+# 🚀 Harekam Kaur — Portfolio Website

 A modern and interactive **personal portfolio website** built with **React, TypeScript, and Three.js**.